Skip to main content

 (Optional) Enable Collection of Annotations and Namespace Labels

-You can optionally enable the collection of Annotations and Namespace labels.
+You can optionally enable the collection of annotations and namespace labels.

 Resource Usage